 Joe paused.
 “I took a life tonight.”

+Melody nervously peaked from underneath the table such that only her eyes were exposed while I picked up the weapon and examined it carefully.
+Not only was the safety still on but the weapon was empty.
+Joe had removed the ammunition before he arrived.
 The man stared at me for a moment and then at Melody.
 She was only just beginning to show more of her head.
 I stumbled to find the right words to say.
-Joe did not want to stick around.
-With a swift turn on the heels of his boots, more deftly than I figured a man his size would be able to muster, he fled out the door.
+Then, with a swift turn on the heels of his boots, more deftly than I figured a man his size would be able to muster, Joe fled out the door.

 Melody plopped into her chair and threw off her veil.
 She let out a heavy sigh.
 “I’m glad that’s over.”